-As a leader in the industry, MSA Security® recognizes today’s most prominent threats, which includes the rise of active and mass shooter incidents and the use of Improvised Explosive Devices (IEDs) play in today’s environment.
-It’s a serious threat and one that is best met with the credentials of MSA’s fleet of Canine Detection Teams.
-Our teams are experienced, certified and proven – receiving extensive and continued operational training that focuses on a wide variety of deployment specialties.
+As a leader in the industry, MSA Security® recognizes today’s most prominent threats, which includes the rise of active and mass shooter incidents and the use of Improvised Explosive Devices (IEDs).
+An effective solution requires a layered security plan, including the effective utilization of canines.
+MSA Detection Canine Teams are experienced, certified and proven – receiving extensive and continued operational training that focuses on a wide variety of deployment specialties.
 MSA’s Canine Detection Program is unmatched and led by one of the best teams in the nation.

 MSA Security is the largest provider of bomb dog teams in the nation with a unique industry position of single-handler, single-purpose teams trained solely in explosive odor detection.
 In addition to MSA's Director of Canine Training and our master trainers, MSA employs an industry-recognized forensic explosive chemist to ensure that our teams are imprinted and trained on current and emerging explosive threats.
 MSA’s full-time veterinarian provides ongoing health care for our fleet.